The SEND Code of Practice says:

 Who are we?

-The independent information, advice and support we provide is impartial, confidential and free.
+The information, advice and support we provide is impartial, confidential, free and at ‘arms length’ to the Local Authority.
 Our experienced team will listen to your concerns and discuss any issues in confidence.

 Our service is statutory and we aim to provide information, advice and support to empower parents, children and young people to:

 - fully participate in discussions and make informed decisions

 - express their views and wishes about education and future aspirations

 - develop positive relationships with nurseries, preschools, schools, colleges, universities, the local authority and supported services to achieve positive outcomes.

 - your rights and responsibilities